rackerlabs/docs-cloud-load-balancers/rst/dev-guide/README.md

 ## Structure

-Source files for the Sphinx documentation project are in the ``api-docs`` directory.
+Source files for the Sphinx documentation project are in the ``rst/dev-guide`` directory.
 Here are the key files that define the Sphinx project and content architecture for the documentation:

 Content | File